Have you wondered, what is my spiritual gift? What does the Bible say about spiritual gifts and why is it important to identify your spiritual gift?

 What is My Spiritual Gift?

-The Bible discusses many spiritual gifts and abilities given to Christ-followers through the Holy Spirit.
-When we read the Bible and pray, we discover a beautiful blueprint of spiritual gifts.
 In order to answer the question, what is my spiritual gift, it helps to start with an explanation of each gift.

 But before we discuss the seven spiritual gifts and move toward identifying, what is my spiritual gift, we need to discuss love.